SouthernMethodistUniversity/hpc_docs/_sources/tutorials/slurm/slurm.md

 </div>
 ```
 in the above commands we do not need to directly specify to run on the
-"development" SLURM partition, since that is the default partition.
+"dev" SLURM partition, since that is the default partition.

 ### Batch Job Submission File